Complete Guide to Kubernetes: Container Orchestration for Scalable Applications

 Deployments

 A Deployment is an object that can represent an application in the cluster.
-When the Deployment is created, it can be specified in the Spec of the Deployment how many replicas of the application you want to run.
+When creating the Deployment, you can specify in the spec of the Deployment how many replicas of the application you want to run.

-Let's see an example of how to create a Deployment by means of a Yml file.
+Let's see an example of how to create a Deployment through a Yml file.

 # deployment-example.yaml